 Discharge certain types of debt including child and spousal support, most student loans, court restitution orders and fines, and some taxes.

 Protect cosigners on your debts.
 If you discharge a debt in bankruptcy, your cosigner may still have to repay all or part of the loan.

 Discharge debts incurred after bankruptcy has been filed.

 What is the difference between a Chapter 7 and Chapter 13 bankruptcy?

 A Chapter 7 bankruptcy fully discharges most unsecured debt.
 It is designed to give you a fresh start.
 You must decide whether to pay for or give up secured property (see above).
 In a Chapter 13, both secured and unsecured debts are paid under a repayment plan.
 The plan must be completed within 3 to 5 years.
-The court will usually consider your income, expenses, and other household factors as you figure out your payment plan.
+The court will usually consider your income, expenses, and other household factors in a payment plan.
 Both Chapter 7 and Chapter 13 bankruptcies have advantages and disadvantages.
-You should consult with an attorney to understand the best option for your specific situation.
+You should consult with an attorney to understand the best choice for your specific situation.

 Both bankruptcies have an automatic stay provision.
-That means neither a creditor nor a state court can take any further action on the debt without permission from the Bankruptcy Court.
+That means neither a creditor nor a state court can take any further action on the debt.
+Permission must be given from the Bankruptcy Court.

 Will I lose my home or car if I file bankruptcy?

 Under South Dakota law, a person may keep certain property and income if they file for bankruptcy.
 You may not lose your home or car during bankruptcy if what you have paid for the property is exempt.
 The amount of money allowed for exemption changes, so make sure you pay attention to what is allowed at the time you file for bankruptcy.
 If your home or vehicle is worth more than the allowed exemption amount, there may be other options available to keep them.
 It is best to discuss these options with an attorney.